 Social Justice Statement

-The events of recent months compel us to champion these ideals in both word and deed.
-In this context, we bring renewed focus to the first four principles of these professional codes of conduct as they are particularly salient in today’s social, economic, and political circumstances.
+We are compelled to champion these ideals in both word and deed.
+We bring continued focus to the first four principles of these professional codes of conduct.
 We expressly recommit to our responsibility to:

 - Place the public interest above our own at all times;